- Principals Report Week 2 Term 1

 Allergies and Anaphylaxis

 As there are children enrolled at Rosary who have allergies to a variety of substances, we ask that children do not share food or buy food for one another at school.
 We appreciate your support in especially avoiding sending any foods that contain nuts.
-A few children may experience very serious and even life threatening symptoms if exposed to certain foods.
+A few children may experience very serious and even life-threatening symptoms if exposed to certain foods.

 Car Park Safety

 Please be aware that the speed limit in the car park is 5k/ph.
 Students who leave vehicles which are parked in marked bays need to be accompanied across the car park by an adult to enter through the gates to be supervised in the quad in the morning.
 Likewise, students need to be collected by an adult from inside the quad and then supervised all the way to parked vehicles at dismissal time in the afternoon.
+For safety reasons, students are not permitted to wait in any locations other than the quadrangle to be collected in the afternoon.

 I ask that drivers also resist the temptation to park alongside the kerb in front of the gates on the basketball court as this is a drop off zone only in the morning.
 Parking is not permitted along this kerb in the afternoon unless there is a medical reason or there is a baby asleep in the vehicle.